 Latin America, home to more than half a billion people, is a diverse group of countries and regions.
 It spans two continents and two hemispheres.
 Its people and cultures derive from every part of the globe: from pre-Hispanic, American origins, others from Africa, Europe and Asia.
 Latin America’s importance to Australia is growing, with business interaction, educational exchange, tourism and cultural contact increasing rapidly.
 ANCLAS promotes research and teaching in Latin American Studies, particularly in the fields of the social sciences and humanities and economics.

-Dr Tracy Fenwick, ANCLAS Senior Associate and Director of ANU’s Australian Centre for Federalism, spoke to ABC News Radio yesterday about political scandal in Argentina and rumours... ›› read more
+Dr Tracy Fenwick, ANCLAS Senior Associate and Director of ANU’s Australian Centre for Federalism published What democracy is and is not: Lessons from 18F in Argentina in Saturday... ›› read more

 All ANCLAS events are free and open to all.
 Refreshments are served and there is no RSVP required.
 We encourage you to attend!